 Firstly, parameter space was defined by running a random calibration with the Latin Hypercube Sample.
 Latin Hypercube Sample generates a near-random sample of parameter values from a multidimensional distribution.
 The model was run with the population size of around 700,000 (100 HSE populations).

-GOF: likelihood.
+Goodness of file (GOF): likelihood.
 Since the model is run as population of the same age, the number of events at each age are dependent and represent events in time.
 Thus, likelihood was calculated as lifetime incidence (e.g. Likelihood of BC incidence for females).

 Acceptance criteria: The parameters’ sets with the difference in GOF of less than 5% from the best-fit parameters were included what results in 5 sets of parameters.